Pipes

 Use Pipes to build features over your data.

-You have two options to publish the result of a Pipe: API Endpoints, or Materialized Views.
+You have three options to publish the result of a Pipe: API Endpoints, Materialized Views, and Copy Pipes.

 A Pipe can only have a single output at one time.
 This means that you cannot create a Materialized View and an API Endpoint from the same Pipe, at the same time.